World leaders gather for G7 meetings, ready to pile fresh sanctions on Russia over Ukraine war - The Boston Globe

 North Korea’s nuclear program and a spate of recent missile tests have crystalized fears of a potential attack.
 So have Russia’s threats to use nuclear weapons in Ukraine.
 China, meanwhile, is rapidly expanding its nuclear arsenal.

-The debate over raising the debt limit in the U.S., the world's largest economy, has threatened to overshadow the G7 talks.
+The debate over raising the debt limit in the United States, the world’s largest economy, has threatened to overshadow the G-7 talks.
 Biden plans to hurry back to Washington after the summit for debt negotiations, scrapping planned meetings in Papua New Guinea and Australia.

 The British prime minister arrived in Japan earlier Thursday and paid a visit to the JS Izumo, a ship that can carry helicopters and fighter jets able to take off and land vertically.

 A host of other countries have been invited to take part.
-The G7 hopes to strengthen its members' ties with countries outside the world's richest industrialized nations, while shoring up support for efforts like isolating Russia.
+The G-7 hopes to strengthen its members’ ties with countries outside the world’s richest industrialized nations, while shoring up support for efforts such as isolating Russia.

-Leaders from Australia, Brazil, India, Indonesia and South Korea are among those participating as guests.
-Ukrainian President Volodymyr Zelenskyy is expected to join by video link.

 Advertisement